tumacell/ICT4HM103-3004/README.md

 - But the screenshots that the Lapsu$ provided (fake news about hacking) made a huge impact for Okta's reputation
   - How do you prepare yourself for these sort of attacks with little actual impact but huge impact if it is exaggerated to the public by the hackers wanting to become notorious
 - Lapsu$ hackers left a huge digital trail
-- Their methods were more like that of script kiddies using social engineering, sim swapping rather than technical malware or coding skills.
+- Their methods were more like that of script kiddies[^scriptkids] using social engineering, sim swapping rather than technical malware or coding skills.

 #### Other topics